Taiwan stocks fall on profit-taking

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-TAIPEI May 26 Taiwan stocks fell on Thursday as some investors booked profits in recent gainers, including Hon Hai Precision Industry.
+TAIPEI, June 2 Taiwan stocks fell on Thursday as investors booked profit after recent gains while declines in overseas markets also weighed on sentiment.

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan